Henry F. Schaefer III: Awards and honors

 Schaefer was awarded the American Chemical Society's ACS Award in Pure Chemistry in 1979 "for the development of computational quantum chemistry into a reliable quantitative field of chemistry and for prolific exemplary calculations of broad chemical interest".
 The Pure Chemistry Award is given to the outstanding chemist in America under the age of 35.
 In 1983, he received the Leo Hendrik Baekeland award for the most distinguished North American chemist under the age of 40.
 In 1992, he was awarded the Centenary Prize of the Royal Society of Chemistry, London, for being "the first theoretical chemist successfully to challenge the accepted conclusion of a distinguished experimental group for a polyatomic molecule, namely methylene."

 In 2003, Schaefer received the American Chemical Society Award in Theoretical Chemistry and the Ira Remsen Award of Johns Hopkins University.
 In 2004, a six-day conference was convened in Gyeongju, Korea on the “Theory and Applications of Computational Chemistry: A Celebration of 1000 Papers of Professor Henry F. Schaefer III.”
 Schaefer was honored with the $10,000 Joseph O. Hirschfelder Prize in 2005 by the University of Wisconsin's Theoretical Chemistry Institute.

 In 2011, Schaefer received the Ide P. Trotter Prize from Texas A&M University.

 In 2012, he received a Humboldt Research Award from the Alexander von Humboldt Foundation in Germany, and on March 29, 2012, he received the $20,000 SURA Distinguished Scientist Award from the Southeastern Universities Research Association for fulfilling SURA's mission of fostering excellence in scientific research.

 In 2013, Schaefer received the Chemical Pioneer Award of the American Institute of Chemists.
 On March 18, 2014, Schaefer received the American Chemical Society Peter Debye Award in Physical Chemistry.
 In March 2015, Schaefer was elected as an Honorary Fellow of the Chemical Research Society of India.
 He returned to India to give his CRSI Honorary Fellow award lecture on February 6, 2016, at Panjab University in Chandigarh.
 Schaefer received the American Institute of Chemists Gold Medal on May 8, 2019.

 Personal life

 Schaefer married Karen Rasmussen, a graduate of Wells College and Stanford University, on September 2, 1966.
 He is an outspoken Christian, and has described himself as sympathetic to teleological arguments, but is primarily a "proponent of Jesus."

 Religion and science

 Schaefer is an active Protestant Christian educator who regularly speaks to university audiences, Christian groups and the public on science/faith issues.
 In 2003, he published Science and Christianity: Conflict or Coherence?, a collection of essays and talks on the subject.
 A second edition appeared in 2016.
 He is a member of the Christian Faculty Forum at the University of Georgia.
 Schaefer wrote the forward to William A. Dembski's 1998 book Mere Creation: Science, Faith and Intelligent Design.
-He is a creationist.

 Schaefer is a proponent of intelligent design and a fellow of the Discovery Institute.